 The scenery at the top of Pre Rup

 At the very peak, you will find yourself surrounded by a green forest tree line covered by shredded tinted red clouds and the blue sky of the horizon.
 And once there, the sun will set behind those far-stretched beautiful forests.
-The fading light gives off many magnificent shades of red, pink and gold which transition across the sky.
+The fading light gives off many magnificent shades of red, pink and gold that transition across the sky.
 The sky becomes so tall that the pillars of light that pierce through the clouds are noticeable.
 Indulging along with the unique statues and sculptures of Apsara and animals and creatures from the myth of Cambodia.
 Pre Rup temple presents its own sensation of sunset scenery and stone ambiance.

 3. Phnom Krom